dmbarbour/glas/docs/GlasCLI.md

          0  okay
         -1  fail

 The glas command line interface will favor log messages to report warnings or errors.
 Runnable applications may halt with a small integer exit code.
-But even for apps I would favor log messages over informative exit codes.
+But even for apps I recommend log messages instead of relying on informative exit codes.

 ## Secondary Operations

 I'd prefer to avoid built-ins with sophisticated logic.
 But a few lightweight utilities to support early development or OS integration are acceptable.

+Operations for early development:

 * `--check ValueRef` - compile module and test that value is defined.
 * `--print ValueRef` - build then pretty-print a value for debugging.

- * uses same printer as for log messages (same configuration, too)
+Operations for OS integration:

 * `--version` - print executable version information
 * `--help` - print information about options

 Ideally, we should move ASAP from built-ins to user-defined operations such as 'glas-cli-print'.

 ## Thoughts

 ### Debug Mode

-It is feasible for the glas executable to support debugging of an app, e.g. via annotation to build a debug view.
-However, it is also feasible to build this debug view manually via metaprogramming, e.g. add a web service just for debugging.
-I favor the latter option, and will explore it first.
+It is feasible for the glas executable to support debugging of an app.
+This could be expressed via annotations to build a special debug view.
+However, it is also feasible to build this debug view manually via metaprogramming, like a macro that explicitly rewrites the program.
+The latter option would move debugging logic from the glas command line executable into the module system, and is more to my preference.

 ### Profiling